schorlet/cdc/cmd/webapp/README.md

 ### Run

 ```
-$ go run main.go ../../testcache/
+$ go run main.go ../../testdata/
 ```

-Go to http://localhost:8000/ to browse the testcache.
+Go to http://localhost:8000/ to browse the test cache.